daneofmanythings/tmux-tiler/README.md

 Use the pane open and close commands as normal and enjoy the dynamic tiling!

+## Shoutouts

+[tmux-plugins](https://github.com/tmux-plugins): Thier plugin manager streamlines the plugin process, and the bash code is beautiful

 ## License

 This project is licensed under the MiT license